Updated: June 30, 2026 (I’ve added a few items to the packing list)

 Desserts

-Be a Dope Guest
+Be a Gracious Guest

 RSVP promptly and commit to a decision.
 If you can attend, excellent!
 If you can't, no worries, politely decline.
 Be clear and timely with your communication.